MorphismMC/MorphismGradle/README.md

 - Sets the project `version` to `minecraft_version-mod_version`
 - Sets the base filename of the archive to `modId`
 - Configures `JavaCompile` tasks to read source files using UTF-8 encoding
 - Adds a `localRuntime` dependency configuration for declaring optional dependencies used only for runtime testing, which won't be pulled by dependencies of this mod.
-LegacyForge users should use `modLocalRuntime` to declare deobfuscated dependencies.
+LegacyForge users should use `modLocalRuntime` to declare obfuscated dependencies.

 ### ModDevGradle Convention Configuration